-May sales were strong even without big discounts from automakers.
+Schuster said last month's sales were strong even without big discounts by automakers.
 Car buying site TrueCar.com estimated incentives were flat from last May and up 4 percent from April to $2,677 per vehicle.
 TrueCar said Hyundai, Kia and Honda had the biggest increases in incentives in May.
 Chrysler, GM and Nissan offered fewer deals.

 GM said May was its best month since August 2008.
 Sales of its GMC Yukon and Buick Encore SUVs more than doubled, and buyers snapped up the new Chevrolet Corvette.
 GMC Sierra pickup sales gained 14 percent, while Chevrolet Silverado sales rose 8 percent.

 Ford said it was a record month for the Fusion sedan and Escape SUV, which both topped 30,000 in sales.
 Sales for the Lincoln luxury brand gained 21 percent as the new MKC small SUV went on sale.

 But Ford's truck sales dropped 4 percent as the automaker cut back on incentives.
 Ford said it's trying to manage pickup truck inventories in preparation for plant shutdowns as it changes over to its new aluminum-clad F-150 pickup, which is due out later this year.
 Ford plans to close its truck plants for a total of 13 weeks this year.
 It would normally make around 90,000 trucks in that time.

 "If we really wanted to, we could sell more trucks in the near term, but we've got to manage this thing through," said Joe Hinrichs, Ford's Americas chief.

-Auto sales have led the uneven U.S. economic recovery for the last few years, with sales increases of 1 million or more vehicles per year.
+Auto sales have led the uneven U.S. economic recovery for the last few years, and Schuster expects that to continue.
 But the pace is expected to slow as annual sales top a natural peak of around 16 million.
 U.S. auto sales totaled 15.6 million in 2013, up from 10.4 million at the depths of the recession in 2009.